serg-ios/concurrent-bikes/README.md

 # Concurrent Bikes

-This project aims to test the new async/await and concurrency features introduced in Swift 5.5.
+This project tests the new async/await and concurrency features introduced in Swift 5.5.

 Take into consideration that these features are evolving.
 In fact, during the development of this project, a few problems were found and solved by downloading the latest Xcode 13 beta 4.